Fong Chan Onn

-Fong Chan Onn (冯镇安 (馮鎮安, Féng Zhèn'ān), born 29 February 1944) is a Malaysian politician and a former Minister of Human Resources.
+Fong Chan Onn (zh, born 29 February 1944) is a Malaysian politician and a former Minister of Human Resources.
 He is a former vice-president of the Malaysian Chinese Association (MCA), a component party of the then-ruling Barisan Nasional (BN) coalition.
 He served as a Member of Parliament for Selandar from 1999 to 2004 and Alor Gajah from 2004 until 2013.

 Profile

 Fong received his bachelor's degree in electrical engineering from the University of Canterbury in New Zealand.
 He went on to receive his MBA and PhD in Operations Research/Industrial Economics from University of Rochester, New York.

 He began his career in the civil service as an engineer at the Kuala Lumpur Telecommunications Department.
 He later joined the Faculty of Economics and Administration at the University of Malaya, rising to become Dean in 1990.